 Figuring out your tax liability for income reported on your 1099 forms can get pretty complicated.
-We’ll make sure you reduce your tax liability to the lowest level allowed by the IRS by walking you through some of the most common 1099 tax deductions.

 It’s not all about losing money, though.
 You are also in charge of deducting your expenses, which lowers the amount you have to pay in taxes.

 You can use an accounting program to keep track of and itemize any expenses.
 If you categorize all your expenses as you go, it will be easy to sum up all the tax deductible expenses by category at the end of the year.

 Well, because you’re an independent contractor, chances are that you use some of your personal resources for business.
 You can itemize deductions using a Schedule C (Form 1040) and reduce your tax liability to the lowest level allowed by the IRS.

 Here are some of the most common 1099 tax deductions to look out for: